jmMeessen/captains_aws_cjp/toolbox/notes.md

 which will be configured to interact with the services being installed? [n/Y] y

-Specify the host[:port] of the remote CloudBees Software Delivery Automation server [] localhost
+Specify the host[:port] of the remote CloudBees Software Delivery Automation server [] ec2-35-173-234-3.compute-1.amazonaws.com:8443

-Specify the user name with which to login to "localhost" [admin]
+Specify the user name with which to login to "ec2-35-173-234-3.compute-1.amazonaws.com:8443" [admin]

-Specify the password for "admin" on "localhost" [] Can't login with specified user name and password to the CloudBees Software Delivery Automation server.
+Specify the password for "admin" on "ec2-35-173-234-3.compute-1.amazonaws.com:8443" []

-Specify the user name with which to login to "localhost" [admin] ^C
+The CloudBees Software Delivery Automation Analytics server will be configured on CloudBees Software Delivery Automation server version 10.1.0.145386 on ec2-35-173-234-3.compute-1.amazonaws.com:8443

+Installing CloudBees Software Delivery Automation Analytics...
+Installing elasticsearch...
+Installing logstash...
+Installing jre-64...
+Copied log file to "/opt/electriccloud/electriccommander/logs/reporting" Installation complete.
 ````